topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 0810: FF FF FF FF
 ;
 T0814:
-0814: 08 34       ;game level 0: called for each frame during stars scrolling down and 'aliens fade in'
+0814: 08 34       ;Game level 0: called for each frame during stars scrolling down and 'aliens fade in'
-0816: 20 00       ;game level 1: called for each frame during 'player alife' with aliens, after 'fade in'
+0816: 20 00       ;Game level 1: called for each frame during 'player alife' with aliens, after 'fade in'
-0818: 08 34       ;game level 2: called for each frame during stars scrolling down and 'aliens fade in'
+0818: 08 34       ;Game level 2: called for each frame during stars scrolling down and 'aliens fade in'
-081A: 20 00       ;game level 3: called for each frame during 'player alife' with aliens, after 'fade in'
+081A: 20 00       ;Game level 3: called for each frame during 'player alife' with aliens, after 'fade in'
-081C: 22 30       ;game level 4: called for each frame during 'spiral fill'
+081C: 22 30       ;Game level 4: called for each frame during 'spiral fill'
-081E: 34 00       ;game level 5: called for each frame during birds level including 'fade in'
+081E: 34 00       ;Game level 5: called for each frame during birds level including 'fade in'
-0820: 22 30       ;game level 6: called for each frame during 'spiral fill'
+0820: 22 30       ;Game level 6: called for each frame during 'spiral fill'
-0822: 34 00       ;game level 7: called for each frame during birds level including 'fade in'
+0822: 34 00       ;Game level 7: called for each frame during birds level including 'fade in'
-0824: 22 30       ;game level 8: called for each frame during 'spiral fill'
+0824: 22 30       ;Game level 8: called for each frame during 'spiral fill'
-0826: 22 B4       ;game level 9: called for each frame during mothership 'fade in'
+0826: 22 B4       ;Game level 9: called for each frame during mothership 'fade in'
-0828: 22 CA       ;game level A: called for each frame during mothership and aliens 'fade in'
+0828: 22 CA       ;Game level A: called for each frame during mothership and aliens 'fade in'
-082A: 20 00       ;game level B: called for each frame during 'player alife' with aliens, after 'fade in'
+082A: 20 00       ;Game level B: called for each frame during 'player alife' with aliens and mothership, after 'fade in'
-082C: 22 4C       ;not used
+082C: 22 4C       ;not used in this context
-082E: 22 4C       ;not used
+082E: 22 4C       ;not used in this context
-0830: 22 4C       ;not used
+0830: 22 4C       ;not used in this context
-0832: 22 4C       ;not used
+0832: 22 4C       ;not used in this context
 ;
+; Game level 0 and 2:
-; stars scrolling down and 'aliens fade in'
+; Stars scrolling down and 'aliens fade in'
-0834: CD F0 06        CALL    $06F0               ; {}
+0834: CD F0 06        CALL    $06F0               ; {} update scroll register and fill background
 0837: 21 B4 43        LD      HL,$43B4            ; {+ram.B4Counter}
 083A: 35              DEC     (HL)                ; decrement the counter
 083B: 7E              LD      A,(HL)              ;
 083C: FE 15           CP      $15                 ;
 083E: D0              RET     NC                  ;
-083F: CD 5A 08        CALL    $085A               ; {}
+083F: CD 5A 08        CALL    $085A               ; {code.GetAnimationChrs} for 'aliens fade in'
-0842: CD FA 05        CALL    $05FA               ; {}
+0842: CD FA 05        CALL    $05FA               ; {code.L05FA} init all alien control states
-0845: CD 50 0A        CALL    $0A50               ; {}
+0845: CD 50 0A        CALL    $0A50               ; {code.AlienDataController}
 0848: 21 B4 43        LD      HL,$43B4            ; {+ram.B4Counter}
 084B: 7E              LD      A,(HL)              ;
 084C: A7              AND     A                   ; updates the zero flag